Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Does a work permit expiry affect my ability to sponsor dependent TRCs for a spouse or children?

 Yes, potentially.
 If your spouse or children hold TT-symbol TRCs linked to your LD2 TRC, their residency status is tied to yours.
-Once your work permit lapses and you apply for a new TRC based on the renewed permit, dependent applications may need to be resubmitted.
-Check the expiry dates on dependent documents at the same time as your own renewal.
+Once your work permit lapses and you apply for a new TRC based on the new permit, dependent applications may need to be resubmitted.
+Check the expiry dates on dependent documents at the same time as your own process.

 What changed under Decree 219 compared to Decree 152 for this type of situation?

 The core legal principles remain the same: work permits and TRCs are separate documents, and an expired work permit means you cannot legally work.
-What changed is procedural — the online joint application system for criminal record certificates, updated worker classification definitions, and revised document checklists by category.
+What changed is procedural — the demand justification is now integrated into a single work permit dossier (eliminating the old two-step process), the online joint application option for criminal record certificates was introduced, worker classification definitions were updated, and the issuing authority formally shifted to the Provincial People's Committee.
 The penalties for non-compliance are governed by Decree 12/2022, which is a separate instrument and remains in force.